xminds/ebuddy-turborepo/README.md

 ## Notes

 * Ensure dependencies are installed (npm install) before running.

-* If the frontend fails to start, run `turbo run build` first.
+* If the frontend fails to start, run `turbo build` first.
 * Check for port conflicts (Frontend: 3000, Backend: 5000 by default).
 * `.env` files are committed without sensitive credentials.
 For testing, you don't have to update anything.